 Live dealer games subject to lower tax rates

 Players are clamoring for live dealer in PA.
-Providers and operators obviously want to give them what they want.
-In addition, live dealer is a table game so it’s taxed at a lower rate.
+Obviously, providers and operators want to give them what they want.
+In addition, live dealer is a table game, so it’s taxed at a lower rate.

 Pennsylvania online gambling tax rates:

 - Online slots: 54%